Puppy Parent Info

 A puppy pen will help your puppy maintain routine when they aren’t being supervised.
 These pups are so tiny & young when they go home, it helps them a lot to have a safe space they can rest, potty, eat, and play while they are getting acclimated with their new environment and family.
 They can be in their pen anytime they aren’t being supervised.
 This keeps them safe, prevents them from chewing furniture or cords, keeps them away from doors, and keeps them from pestering another pet that isn’t quite ready for puppy in the face affection.
 I use a puppy pen with a bed, a potty pad, a couple toys, food & water dishes.
 Just the essentials.

-The pups are familiar with potty pad training, but they are babies!!
+The pups are familiar with potty pad training, but they are still just babies!!
 Going to a new home is like us walking into a huge department store or mall.
 When you gotta go, running around trying to find the sign for the bathroom, you end up on the wrong side of the store and then have to hussle back to the other wall before you spring a leak!
 Think from the puppy’s perspective, silly little babies, they get distracted, engaged, forget where the potty is, or don’t feel the urge until it’s too late to get all the way back, if they can even find their way.

 My #1 rule is getting your puppy to the potty BEFORE they realize they need to go.
 If you wait until they feel the urge, you may be too late.
 They are learning SO MUCH at this age, and the transition to a new home can be a lot to process.